toanhd/object-detection/build_windows.md

 # Building the Object Detection App for Windows

 This document explains how to build the Object Detection app for Windows.
+Building from source is required when cloning this repository, as the build and dist folders are excluded from Git.

 ## Prerequisites